yR-DEV/dia-BEAT-IT-backend/README.md

 - `gem 'simple_command` (helps connection between model and controller instead of model/controller and view)

 # Setup
+- `bundle install`
 - Need to make sure that the PostgreSQL application is installed and running and then database commands:
     - `rails db:create`
     - `rails db:migrate`
     - `rails db:seed` (for some dummy data. if you want to make your own records the schema for each sql table is located inside of `./db/schema.rb`)
-- Inside of your terminal `rails s` will start a local development server located at `localhost:300`.
+- Inside of your terminal `rails s` will start a local development server located at `localhost:3000`.
+- Access rails console and use ActiveRecord methods to interact with PG using `rails console`

 # Configuration